CodingItWrong/codingitwrong.com/_drafts/approaches-to-testing.md

 - - -

 # Test Approach #1: Whatever it is DHH does.
 (Maybe "Regression Testing"?)

+You may have heard about the "[TDD is Dead][]" firestorm that DHH, the creator of Rails, kicked off in 2014.
+DHH is nothing if not opinionated, and these opinions extend to Test-Driven Development.
+Reacting to what he perceives as inherent problems with TDD, DHH proposed returning to a simpler test-after approach, focusing only on regression testing.

 ![Regression Testing](assets/images/2016-02-04-regression-testing.png)

-- Related terms?
-    - Test-After Development
-    - ⌘-R-Driven Development
-- Major representatives?
-DHH
 - Resources?
     - "[Writing Software][]" RailsConf 2014 keynote
     - "[TDD is Dead][]" blog post
     - "[Is TDD Dead?][]" panels

-- **1. What are the test types for?** Acceptance and integration tests are for regression.
+- **1. What are the test types for?** Acceptance and integration tests are for regression testing only.
 Unit tests are **useless**.
+They don't actually test that your application works.
+Furthermore, changing your code to be easy to unit test makes it more difficult to read and understand, leading to "test-induced design damage."
 - **2. How much do I test?** Test only what's valuable.
 Maybe the most common use cases of your app, or what makes you money.
+You don't need to test every screen of your app.
-- **3. What process do I go through to achieve this?** Write the code, ⌘-R, then write the regression test.
-Test in the browser.
+- **3. What process do I go through to achieve this?** Write the code, test it manually, then optionally write a regression test.
 - **4. How do I use test doubles?** Don't.
 Always use your real, connected production code.
+This ensures you're testing real behavior.
-- **5. What do I check for in my tests?** Check page content or database entries.
+- **5. What do I check for in my tests?** Mostly check for rendered page content or database entries.
+Integration tests that access objects may also check return values.
 - **6. How do I deal with change?** Just do it!
-Refactoring is de-emphasized; code reuse is discouraged. [[Is TDD Dead?][]]
+Refactoring is de-emphasized.
+Most of what DHH talks about is adding new features to your app, not about restructuring your code to make it more flexible as your application grows.
+Also, he explicitly discourages code reuse, such as making your business logic accessible from the command line or web services. [[Is TDD Dead?][]]
 - **7. What even is good code?** Simple, readable code.
+Small classes and methods are no advantage if they make it harder to read through and understand the entirety of what a user request does.
+I won't say definitively that he's advocating procedural coding, but he's much closer to it than the other approaches.
 - Criticisms
     - There are a lot of dependencies between classes.
+They're hard-coded to use each other, and can end up with a lot of coupling between one another.
+Even if you don't reuse code, this can make it hard to understand for debugging and adding features.
-    - Difficult to follow this approach as apps grow in size.
+    - Because of this coupling, it's difficult to follow this approach as apps grow in size.
+Defects can go up and development speed can go down
-    - It's concerning that there's no mention of refactoring.
+    - It's concerning to me that there's no mention of refactoring.
+That suggests to me that this approach at best isn't optimized for refactoring, and at worst hinders it.

 # Test Approach #2: Classical TDD

+Test-Driven Development originates with Kent Beck and was most thoroughly laid out by him in *[Test-Driven Development: By Example][TDD By Example]*.

 - Related terms?
     - Detroit School of TDD